-- 6. The company's statutory records should be kept at its registered office (see paragraph 11 below) having regard to the provisions of the Companies Act 1985, sections 288, 353, 383 and 407 (registers of directors, members, minute books and charges). - 7.
-Directors' powers to cause entries to be made in these statutory records do not cease on the appointment of an administrative receiver.
-Indeed, the directors' statutory duties to maintain them are unaffected by his appointment. - 8.
-An administrative receiver would have the power to inspect the statutory records as part of his right to take possession of, collect and get in the property of the company (cf paragraph 1 of Schedule 1 to the Insolvency Act 1986).
-He is not, however, placed under an obligation to maintain those records after his appointment and should not normally do so. - 9.
-The abolition by section 130 of the Companies Act 1989 of the requirement for a company formed under the Companies Acts to have a common seal means that in many cases the company in receivership will have no common seal.
+- 3.1.
+The company's statutory records should be kept at its registered office or other permitted place (see paragraph 3.6 below) having regard to the provisions of the Companies Act 1985, Sections 288, 353, 383 and 411 (registers of directors, members, minute books and charges). - 3.2.
+Directors' powers to cause entries to be made in these statutory records do not cease on the appointment of a receiver.
+Indeed, the directors' statutory duties to maintain them are unaffected by his appointment. - 3.3.
+A receiver would have the power to inspect the statutory records as part of his right to take possession of, collect and get in the property of the company (cf. schedule 2, paragraph 1 of the Insolvency Act 1986).
+He is not, however, placed under an obligation to maintain those records after his appointment and should not normally do so. - 3.4.
+The abolition by Section 130 of the Companies Act 1989 of the requirement for a company formed under the Companies Acts to have a common seal means that in many cases the company in receivership will have no common seal.
 Provided that an appropriately worded attestation clause is used, deeds can be executed without the use of the common seal.
-Given that the common seal may still be used for the execution of deeds by the company, however, it is considered best practice for the administrative receiver to take possession of it. - 10.
-On appointment, an administrative receiver has two possible options: - (i) To leave the statutory records in the custody of the directors so that they are in a position to continue to carry out their statutory duties to maintain them. - (ii) To take possession of the statutory records for safe keeping.
-In such circumstances, the administrative receiver should remind the directors of their statutory responsibilities to maintain the records and allow them free access for this purpose.
-It would also be advisable for the administrative receiver to prepare a detailed receipt for all the records taken into his possession.
-This should be signed by a director or other responsible official of the company in receivership. - 11.
-The administrative receiver may change the company's registered office to that of his own firm, in which case, the statutory records should also be transferred to the new registered office and the procedure outlined in paragraph 10 (ii) above followed.

-12. Any statutory records (and if applicable any seals) taken into an administrative receiver's possession (see paragraphs 8 and 9) should be returned to the directors (or liquidator) on the receiver's ceasing to act.
+Given that the common seal may still be used for the execution of deeds by the company, however, it is considered best practice for the receiver to take possession of it. - 3.5.
+On appointment, a receiver has two possible options: - i) To leave the statutory records in the custody of the directors so that they are in a position to continue to carry out their statutory duties to maintain them. - ii) To take possession of the statutory records for safe keeping.
+In such circumstances, the receiver should remind the directors of their statutory responsibilities to maintain the records and allow them free access for this purpose.
+It would also be advisable for the receiver to prepare a detailed receipt for all the records taken into his possession.
+This should be signed by a director or other responsible official of the company in receivership. - 3.6.
+The receiver may change the company's registered office to that of his own firm, in which case, the statutory records should also be transferred to the new registered office and the procedure outlined in paragraph 3.5. (ii) above followed. - 3.7.
+Any statutory records (and if applicable any seals) taken into a receiver's possession (see paragraphs 3.3 and 3.4) should be returned to the directors (or liquidator) on the receiver's ceasing to act.